kalekundert/parametrize_from_file/docs/temp_files.rst

 necessary to construct a handful of files or directories for each test.
 Such tests typically use the :std:fixture:`tmp_path` fixture provided by pytest to create a unique temporary directory for each test.
-However, that directory still needs to be filled in with the files relevant to the test.
-For that, *Parametrize From File* (in conjunction with the |tmp_files| plugin) is a powerful tool.
+However, that directory still needs to be filled in with the files relevant to the test.  *Parametrize From File* (in conjunction with the |tmp_files| plugin) is really good at specifying how to do this.

 To give an example, let's return to the ``Vector`` class from the `getting_started` tutorial and add a function to parse a list ``Vector`` objects from a text file.
-The format is straight-forward: each line should have exactly two space-separated numbers which will be interpreted as the x- and y-coordinates of a vector:
+The format is as follows: each line should have exactly two space-separated numbers which will be interpreted as the x- and y-coordinates of a vector:

 .. literalinclude:: temp_files/vector.py
    :caption: vector.py